FreiFahren/FreiFahren/packages/backend/README.md

 ## Overview

-Freifahren is an innovative project designed to map the presence of ticket inspectors across the Berlin public transport network.
-By offering a live map that tracks inspectors in real-time, the initiative seeks to inform and empower users to navigate the city with added confidence.
-The project leverages community-driven data from the [Freifahren Telegram group](https://t.me/freifahren_BE), where users report sightings of ticket inspectors.
-This repository is the backend that powers the Freifahren web application.
+This repository is the backend that powers the Freifahren web application and API.
+The backend is responsible for handling requests from the frontend, processing data, and interacting with the database.
+It also includes a risk model that predicts the likelihood of ticket inspectors appearing at different locations based on current reports.

 ## Getting Started